What can you do about a noisy neighbor and get results?

 Action Taken With Temporary or Worse Result:

-Calling police who might show up and talk to neighbor but do nothing else.
+- Calling police who might show up and talk to neighbor but do little else.
 There might not be a violation.
 These ordinances are often referred to as nuisance laws.
 Read your ordinances in your community.
 They can also change.
 One policeman did tell me that the women above me had no carpets but had children running around in sneakers late at night (10:30 pm).
-My neighbor I realized after one visit by police that she wasn’t even home.
+I realized after one visit by police that my neighbor wasn’t even home.
 Her music was running loudly but she wasn’t even in the unit.
-Get reports by police and ask them to put in report things like they got no answer or that there were no carpets.
+Get reports by police and ask them to put in report things like they got no answer and/or that there were no carpets.

 Action Taken That Got Results:

-Masking noise: Running white noise machines, fans or even air-conditioners.
+- Masking noise: Running white noise machines, fans or even air-conditioners.
 Out of season, fans can be faced to wall.
 You can also mask noise from the outside and having storm windows or double panes is better than one pane.
 But you can also put another barrier on windows that can be effective for outside noises.

-- Striking back: Hitting a surface with a strong wack.
+- Striking back: Hitting a surface with a strong whack.
 You do not have to strike the ceiling but the walls connected to them.
 Hitting door metal frames is effective.
 Make sure the object you use will not damage your surface.